 While the period is emotionally charged, it’s unsure whether the perception will be temporary of have a lasting effect.

-The vast majority of Romanians (75%) think Russia is guilty for the invasion while 5% consider Ukraine is the culprit of the current situation.
+The vast majority of Romanians (75%) think Russia is guilty of the invasion while 5% consider Ukraine is the culprit of the current situation.
 Moreover, 79% of Romanians agreed with the E.U. and United States sanctions imposed on Russia.

 In regards to voting intentions, the biggest change affects the AUR party.
 This conservative populist political party lost 3.5 percentage points of favorable opinions, from 22.4% to 18.9%, and as such declined from the 2nd to the 3rd most popular party among citizens.